The school takes the safeguarding of children extremely seriously and there are rigid procedures in place.

 - All mobile phones must be out of sight of children and not used while on the premises unless in a designated area away from children.

 The Governors' building committee carries out termly health and safety inspections and these are validated by a bi-annual check from the local authority.
 All sports and outdoor play equipment is checked annually.

 Accidents are recorded on the school accident forms with those requiring third party treatment being sent to the Local Authority.

-All staff - including those working in the kitchen and cleaning departments - have been trained in child protection.
-The school safeguarding lead is Mrs Martin and the deputy safeguarding lead is Mrs Brierley.
-The governor leading on safeguarding is the Chair - Dr. D. Reid.
+All staff employed by the school have been trained in child protection.
+The school safeguarding lead is Mrs Hudson and the deputy safeguarding leads are Mrs Brierley and Mrs Moss.
+The governor leading on safeguarding is the Chair - Mrs. Glenys Lambie.

 Staff have also undertaken Prevent and Fire Safety training.